 UConn has two admission tracks for SLP students: 1) the two-year track and 2) the three-year track.
-The track to which students are admitted is determined by the number of courses completed prior to entry into our M.A. program.
+The track to which students are admitted is determined by the number of courses completed prior to the Fall entry into our M.A. program.
+During the application process you will be asked what courses you have completed and/or are scheduled to complete, which will aid in determining which track you would follow.

-Two Year Track: Students admitted to the two-year SLHS M.A. track have typically completed the pre-professional courses (or their equivalent) listed below.
+Two Year Track: Students admitted to the two-year M.A. track have typically completed all of the pre-professional courses (or their equivalent) listed below.
 Most of this coursework would have been completed as part of an undergraduate program if the undergraduate degree is in communication disorders.

 - A Social/Behavioral Science